vgopal02/CoffeeQuiz/README.md

         2. This is followed by three easily readable options - to play , instructions on how to play and to be able to view saved high scores.

-    2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+    2. As a First Time Visitor, I should be able to easily navigate throughout the site to find content.

         1. The site has been designed to be fluid and never to entrap the user.
 Each page has a link to go back to home page.